Simple Network Management Protocol or SNMP is a protocol for exchanging information between network devices.

 - Managed devices, such as switches, routers, servers, workstations, and printers

-- Software agents that run constantly to monitor the status of all devices
+- Software system management agents that run constantly to monitor the status of all devices

 - A Network management system (NMS) which requests, compiles, and stores status information.

-Now let’s take a deeper look at these contributors to an SNMP network.
+Now let’s take a more in-depth look at these contributors to an SNMP network.

 How SNMP works